Captain America: Civil War: Potential Evans' solo film

-The Falcon and the Winter Soldier and Captain America: Brave New World
+Sam Wilson's Captain America

 One of Marvel Studios' Disney+ miniseries, The Falcon and the Winter Soldier, was released in 2021, with Malcolm Spellman serving as head writer and Kari Skogland directing.
 It centered on Mackie's Sam Wilson / Falcon and Stan's Bucky Barnes / Winter Soldier, with Cheadle, Brühl, VanCamp, and Kasumba reprising their roles as James "Rhodey" Rhodes, Helmut Zemo, Sharon Carter, and Ayo, respectively, along with Georges St-Pierre as Georges Batroc from Captain America: The Winter Soldier.

 A fourth film, Captain America: Brave New World, was released on February 14, 2025, directed by Julius Onah, and written by Spellman, Dalan Musson (a series writer on The Falcon and the Winter Soldier), and Matthew Orton.
 It serves as a continuation of the events of The Falcon and the Winter Soldier, focusing on Sam Wilson.
 Mackie, Danny Ramirez, Carl Lumbly, and Stan reprise their respective roles of Wilson, Joaquin Torres, Isaiah Bradley, and Barnes from The Falcon and the Winter Soldier, along with Tim Blake Nelson and Liv Tyler reprising their roles as Samuel Sterns / Leader and Betty Ross from The Incredible Hulk (2008).
 Shira Haas appears as Ruth Bat-Seraph, while Harrison Ford appears as Thaddeus Ross, replacing Hurt following his death in 2022.